jordic/file_server/README.md

 - Firefox, safari, Chrome.
 - Perpahs ie10 but not tested

 ##### @Todo

 + ~~Add some type of flahs session, to notify user after an upload~~
 + ~~Add the current path, and a direct acces to parent path~~
 + ~~Add file operations, like delete, move or~~ ~~compress zip files..~~
 - Big code refactor to milestone 1.0.
-    - PACKAGE filsistem json .. with common operations...
+    ~~- PACKAGE filsistem json .. with common operations...~~ ~~Frontend~~
-    - Frontend
-- Improbe json api.
+ ~~-Improbe json api.~~
+- Backend.
+Add system commands as plugin.. with System services or commands The commands must be, system commands, and should be configured, on json.
+App, only loads them, and handles execution of them
+- UI.
+Add a Generic command with output ( Perhaps a modal )
+- UI.
+Improve javascript prompt, with some kind of widget
+- UI.
+Add a button on toolbar, with shortcuts to system commands
+- UI/Backend.
+Add a bookmark system.
+Perhaps a file .bookmark.js on root.

-- Add param for CORS handling
+- Back.
+Add param for CORS handling
-- Add some kind of authentification
+- Back.
+Add some kind of authentification
-- Add some kind of permisions...
+- Back.
+Add some kind of permisions...
-- Review log system.
+- Back.
+Review log system.

 ##### Changelog